Extensions of Veech groups I: A hyperbolic action: Setup and Notation

 \subsection{Bundle metrics}

-We give $E$ a metric $d$ defined as the flat metric in each fiber $E_X$, and orthogonal Poincar\'e metric $\rho$ in each Teichm\"uller disk $D_x$.
-Alternatively, in $E - \Sigma$, the metric is Riemannian given by the orthogonal direct sum of the flat metric in the fiber and Poincar\'e metric on Teichm\"uller disks, and then $E$ can be identified as the metric completion.
+We give $E$ a metric $d$ defined as follows.
+In $E - \Sigma$, the metric is Riemannian given by the orthogonal direct sum of the flat metric in the fiber and Poincar\'e metric on Teichm\"uller disks, and then $E$ can be identified as the metric completion.
+As explained in \S\ref{S:homogeneous}, away from the singular locus, the metric is locally homogeneous; see Proposition~\ref{P:E is singular locally homogeneous}.
 This metric is invariant by $\Gamma$.
+The induced \emph{path} metric in each fiber $E_X$ is its flat metric, but the fibers are distorted.
+The induced metric in each Teichm\"uller disk $D_x$ is a Poincar\'e metric, and each such $D_x$ is isometrically embedded with $\pi$ restricting to an isometry $D_x\to D$.
 The subspace $\bar E \subset E$ is given the induced path metric which we denote $\bar d$.
 Since $\Gamma$ acts isometrically and cocompactly on $(\bar E, \bar d)$, this metric space will serve as our quasi-isometric model for the extension group $\Gamma$.

 We note that $\bar \Sigma$ is $r$--dense for some $r > 0$, which follows from the compactness of the quotient metric space $\bar E/\Gamma$.
 Using the Arzel\`a--Ascoli Theorem and the compactness of $\bar E / \Gamma$, it is easy to see that any sequence of paths joining $x$ and $y$ in $\bar E$ whose lengths converge to $\bar d(x,y)$ has a subsequential limit that is, necessarily, a geodesic.
 Thus $(\bar E, \bar d)$ is a geodesic metric space.